Keem2/diction-app/README.md

 ## diction-app

 A dictionary web application.
 Simply search a word and view its definition(s) and synonyms.
+Try it at https://diction-app.vercel.app/

 This web appilcation was built using:
 [![My Skills](https://skillicons.dev/icons?i=nextjs)](https://skillicons.dev)
 NextJS